-36 athletes in the WRL in each weight category will be invited.
+The top 36 athletes in the WRL in each weight category will be invited.
+No reserve athletes will be invited.

 If an athlete qualifies in more than one category, the National Federation can decide in which category they will take part.
 The National Federation will be given a deadline for this decision.
 If they do not decide on time, the IJF will take the decision based on the highest-ranking position and that will be the category that is chosen.
+No replacement athlete will be invited in the category that is not chosen.